hendrik-scholz/rest-mq-adapter/README.md

 ## OpenAPI

-After starting REST MQ adapter, the Swagger UI and the OpenAPI specification are available under the following endpoints.
+After starting the REST MQ adapter, the Swagger UI and the OpenAPI specification are available under the following endpoints.

 http://localhost:8080/swagger-ui/index.html